cybertec-postgresql/ora_migrator/README.md

 - Call `oracle_migrate_finish` to remove the staging schemas and complete the migration.

+Any errors (except Oracle connection errors) that happen during the migration will not terminate processing.
+Rather, they will be reported as warnings.
+Additionally, such errors are logged in the temporary table `migrate_log` for automatic processing in the same database session.
+Later errors can be consequences of earlier errors: for example, any failure to migrate an Oracle table will also make all views and constraints that depend on that table fail.

 **Hint:** When developing a migration, it will be useful to set the parameter `with_data` to false, so that only the object definitions are